"If a child

 a.
 Provide all options available for treatments for autism.

-b.
-Provide education administration, teachers and students with information about autism for a better understanding of how a child with autism may learn and perceive their environment.
+information about autism for a better understanding of how a

 c.
 Provide mentors for families.